mr-abims/Nfticket/README.md

 1. **EventFactory** - Central contract for creating and managing events
 2. **EventManager** - Individual event contracts that handle ticket sales and management
-3. **NFTMinter** - NFT contract for ticket minting (currently unused in favor of EventManager's built-in ERC721)

 ## Smart Contracts